 Figure 7.
 Histogram panel.

-For the proposed application we adopted the Broadcast Routing Master configuration for the Master Control System, and the Slave mode for the Powerline network client (the pulse oximetry transducer with Raspberry Pi).
-The Broadcast Routing configuration is optimal because it has both the advantages of broadcast communication (from a device to a network of devices) and routing.
-As shown in Figure 5, the automatic routing mode can increase the connection range of the system, due to its multi-hop feature.
+For the proposed application, we adopted the broadcast routing master configuration for the MCS and the slave mode for the powerline network client (the pulse oximetry transducer with Raspberry Pi).
+The broadcast routing configuration is optimal because it has both the advantages of broadcast communication (from a device to a network of devices) and routing.
+As shown in Figure 5, the automatic routing mode can increase the connection range of the system due to its multi-hop feature.

-Master Control System
+Master control system

-The Master Control System, based on LabView software, retrieves all the data provided by Powerline slave systems.
-The software is organized in tabs.
-The first tab (Figure 6) shows all the pulse oximeter signals with respect to time.
+The MCS, based on LabView software, retrieves all the data provided by the PSSs.
+The software is organised by tabs.
+The first tab (Figure 6) shows all the pulse oximeter signals related to time.
 Both the instantaneous measure and the general trend over time are displayed.
-The second tab (Figure 7) shows the histograms of data, acquired from the PSS.
-The third card (Figure 8) stores some information relating to the people being examined; furthermore, it is possible to save the configuration path and the PSS request/response time (sampling time).
+The second tab (Figure 7) shows the data histograms, acquired from the PSS.
+The third tab (Figure 8) stores some information relating to the people being examined, and, in addition, makes it possible to save the configuration path and the PSS request/response time (sampling time).